 Ministries at Trinity

 Because God has blessed us with many children and young people at Trinity,

 we have many opportunities for service to them.
 Here’s what to do if you’d like

 to be part of Children’s Ministry:

-- Take the required Child Protection training, either at a Trinity event or on-line, (course fee reimbursable upon completion).
+- Take the required Child Protection training, either at a Trinity event or on-line, (link above; course fee reimbursable upon completion).

 If you have questions or would like further information,